ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part01.md

 #### Conclusion

 By this stage you should have three Pi 4 B's running with Ubuntu 22.04.4 LTS.
-Stay tuned for part 2 where we will dive into optimising USB flash sticks for the best performance and stability and the installation of MicroK8s.
+Stay tuned for part 2 where we will dive into NextDNS, NFS and install MicroK8s.

 #### Disclaimer: Any brands I mention in this blog post series are not monetised.
 This is my home setup!